center-for-threat-informed-defense/attack-control-framework-mappings/frameworks/nist800-53-r5/README.md

 | [stix](stix) | Output STIX 2.0 json data.
 See the README in that folder for more information. |
 | [input](input) | Input spreadsheets from which the STIX is built.
 To rebuild the STIX data from the input spreadsheets, run `python3 parse.py`.See the README in that folder for more information. |

 ## Extended Fields

-The NIST 800-53 Revision 5 STIX data does not extend the controls format with any additional properties.
+The NIST 800-53 Revision 5 STIX data does not extend the [general controls format](/docs/stix_format.md) with any additional properties.

 ## Mappings Methodology